-Gravel board – why bother?
+Gravel boards – why bother?

 Types of gravel board

 Many people opt for concrete gravel boards, especially when fixing fence panels between concrete posts.
 They simply slide into the grooves in the concrete post.
 However, if any need cutting to size they do take a bit more work and create clouds of dust.
 The plus side is that they last for decades and are relatively maintenance free.
 A wash down will clean things up and get rid of algae build up.

-When to fit
+When to fit gravel boards:

-How to fit
+How to fit gravel boards:

 Don't for one second consider fitting a gravel board without a spirit level.
 In fact, that goes for all your panels.
 'I'll judge it by eye' will only highlight one major flaw – that your eye cannot judge levels!

 Top Tips and techniques: